 Check out this bright and bold star print quilt from the fantastic Sarah Fielke's Quilted with Love.
 Follow the step-by-step guide to make your very own, perfect for cozy nights in.
 This quilt is big enough for the entire family!

 I made the first star in this quilt intending to make a pillow, but the more I pieced, the more into the idea I got!
-Using all the different grades of colour is oddly satisfying, like colouring in with a beautiful box of pencils.
-Pixelating the colours out into the border frames the stars and pulls all the different colours together.
+Using all the different grades of color is oddly satisfying, like coloring in with a beautiful box of pencils.
+Pixelating the colors out into the border frames the stars and pulls all the different colors together.